Rundle Mall - City East

 Pulteney Street runs north-south from North Terrace through Hindmarsh Square and Hurtle Square to South Terrace.
 It intersects with many key pedestrian trails including the Rundle Mall/Rundle Street corners, Pirie Street, Angas and Gilles Street.
 In addition to the brand-new Calvary Hospital, there are a wide variety of businesses along Pulteney Street including hotels, cafes, creative workspaces, tyre businesses and a service station.

 West Terrace - City West

 West Terrace on the western boundary of the CBD is a busy roadway carrying traffic moving through and around the City.
 West Terrace overlooks the west parklands and is one of the first locations visitors see when travelling from the Adelaide Airport only 15 minutes away.
-Impressive car dealerships including CMI Toyota, Lexus, Jarvis Subaru and BMW are located on West Terrace and will soon be the new home of Ferrari.
+Impressive car dealerships including CMI Toyota, Lexus, Jarvis Subaru and BMW are located on West Terrace and now the new home of Ferrari.